HaopengZhu/CHATAPP-with-ethical-backdoor/README.md

 ## Overview

+Hi everyone, Here is group 13 with our group members: Haopeng Zhu(a1901635) and Zeyu Liu(a1903617).
+This is the chat application with some ethical backdoors.
 This repository contains a Python-based secure chat application designed to demonstrate various security concepts, including the implementation and identification of backdoors within a system.
 The application uses WebSockets for real-time communication and includes deliberate backdoors for educational purposes.

 ## Disclaimer